raymerta/parallel-nodejs-benchmark/README.md

 ## Background

--- nodejs increasing usage popularity in high traffic website -- have simple configuration compared to nginx for high traffic website
+- nodejs increasing usage popularity in high traffic website
+- have simple configuration compared to nginx for high traffic website

 ## Cluster module

 ## Cuckoo hashing

-Cuckoo hashing is a simple collision resolution in hash table.
-Method tbd
+Is an open addressing method by using two tables with different hash function where items will be inserted to empty spaces in the tables.
+Conflict is resolved by recursive insertion and eviction.

 ## Testing method